-When discussing the virtuous woman of Proverbs 31, many teachers focus on the attributes that make her a good mother, wife, and keeper of the home.
-This passage goes beyond that, however, and it describes her as a woman who is well-rounded with a good head on her shoulders.
-She is also smart and resourceful.
-The virtuous woman in Proverbs 31 provides both food and clothing for her family and servants, manages the home and its finances, takes care for the needy, sells her own handiwork, and speaks wisdom and teaching to others.
+When speaking of the virtuous woman of Proverbs 31, Bible teachers often focus on the attributes that make her a good mother, wife, and keeper of the home.
+But this passage goes far beyond that.
+It describes her as a woman who is well-rounded with a good head on her shoulders… smart and resourceful.
+The virtuous woman in Proverbs 31 provides both food and clothing for her family as well as her servants, manages the home and its finances, takes care for the needy, sells her own handiwork, and speaks wisdom and teaching to others.
 (She is one busy lady!)

-It is true that in today’s culture, many of the characteristics seen in Proverbs seem outdated.
+It’s true that in today’s culture, many of the characteristics found in Proverbs 31 seem a little outdated.
 To tell a woman today that she has to sew her own clothing in order to be considered a virtuous woman would seem crazy to say the least.

-Many view a focus on appearance to be unbiblical.
-It is true that our appearance should take a backseat to other more important things of God, but the virtuous woman does know how to present herself and her family when she’s in public.
-(Proverbs 31:22-24) She wears “fine linen” and “purple gowns.”
-The virtuous woman is also seen making things to sell “to the merchants.”
+In verses 22-24, she wears “fine linen” and “purple gowns.”
+Now, many view a focus on appearance to be unbiblical.
+And it is true that our appearance should take a backseat to other more important things of God.
+But the virtuous woman does know how to present herself and her family when she’s in public.
+She is also seen making things to sell “to the merchants.”
 (This could very well be the source of income mentioned earlier.)

 The woman’s husband is well-known in the community as well.
 It may seem odd that the husband is briefly mentioned in a passage that is meant to describe a virtuous woman.
 On the other hand, I believe that the woman may have something to do with the fact that her husband is well-known and respected.
 Unlike many in our culture today, she isn’t meeting up with friends and complaining about her spouse.
 She speaks well of her husband.
 She respects him, and therefore others will respect him as well.

 Words such as “strength” and “dignity” are used to describe the virtuous woman in verses 25-26.
 Not only do these adjectives describe her inward beauty, but they could also be describing the way she carries herself in public.
 She clearly has a healthy amount of self-esteem and poise.
 The virtuous woman gives wise advice and counsel to others.
-She does not slander or speak foolishly.
-She also teaches and instructs others with “kindness.”
+She does not slander or speak foolishly, rather she teaches and instructs others with “kindness.”
 She is careful when critiquing others to be loving and thoughtful in her choice of words.

 The virtuous woman is a rare gem indeed.